 - cyclosporine (Sandimmune)

-Your doctor may also prescribe supplements for vitamins A, D, E, and K to replace what the body has lost.
-Your doctor may also prescribe antibiotics.
+A doctor may also prescribe supplements for vitamins A, D, E, and K to replace what the body has lost.
+A doctor may also prescribe antibiotics.

 Common surgeries used to treat sclerosing cholangitis include:

 - endoscopic balloon, which involves inserting a balloon at the end of a long tube into the bile ducts to open any narrowing

 - biliary drainage catheter, which involves placing a drain in the narrowing of the bile ducts

 - removal of the colon and rectum in severe cases